-Although not as popular for flea markets as some New England cities, Washington, D.C. and the surrounding area do offer some fantastic opportunities to browse for bargains.
+Although not as popular for flea markets as some New England cities, Washington, D.C., and the surrounding area does offer some fantastic opportunities to browse for bargains.

 Most of the flea markets in Washington, Northern Virginia, and Maryland are open year-round and feature a collection of antiques, collectibles, vintage items, clothing, and crafts at discount prices.
 Some are open every day of the week, but others are only open on the weekends or certain days of the month.

 Whether you're looking to pick up a good deal or hoping to find a rare artifact among hundreds of vendor stands, you can enjoy a short day trip in the Capital Region to one of these flea markets.